 For the traveler visiting Hyderabad and seeking a relaxing holiday in the wilderness, the Mahavir Harina Vanasthali National Park may be an ideal spot to visit.
 Being in close proximity to Hyderabad city, the park plays the role of the city’s green lung.
 This park used to be the Nizam’s hunting grounds back in the day, but now the animals living in this park roam about freely.

-This small 15 sq km park is home to a surprisingly large number of flora and fauna.
-You’re sure to come across the endangered black bucks.
-Also living in the park are panthers, chitals and over 120 species of birds.
+This small 15 sq km park is home to surprisingly large amounts of flora and fauna.
+You’re sure to come across the endangered blackbucks.
+Also living in the park are panthers, chitals, and over 120 species of birds.

 You can embark on a wildlife safari to experience the park to its fullest extent.
 Make sure that you have your camera with you.
 The park is also dotted with watchtowers that will offer you unhindered views of the wilderness.

 As the park is right on the outskirts of Hyderabad, you could just as easily explore the city as well.
 But bear in mind the social distancing norms, always!

 Nearest Airport: Rajiv Gandhi International Airport, Hyderabad (27 km away)

 Nearest Railway Station: Nampally aka Hyderabad Deccan (16 km away)

 Located on the banks of the Godavari delta, Coringa Wildlife Sanctuary in Andhra Pradesh boasts of being the second largest mangrove forest in India, after the Sunderbans of West Bengal.